 ACS Macro Letters 2018, 7, 269-274.

-In this recent study by our group, we demonstrated that end-tethered polystyrene (PS) chains with a molecular weight Mw = 100 kg/mol increased the local glass transition temperature Tg(z) of PS matrices by several decades and persisted out to distances of z = 100-125 nm away from the substrate interface.
+In this first study on grafted chains by our group, we demonstrated that end-tethered polystyrene (PS) chains with a molecular weight Mw = 100 kg/mol increased the local glass transition temperature Tg(z) of PS matrices by several decades and persisted out to distances of z = 100-125 nm away from the substrate interface.
 Surprisingly, the largest local Tg(z=0) increase next to the substrate interface of +50 K above the bulk Tg of PS occurred for a very low grafting density of σ = 0.011 chains/nm^2, within the mushroom-to-brush transition regime.
 We believe the good interpenetration that can be obtained between the grafted and matrix chains at these low grafting densities is central to creating the large Tg increases observed.
 These results are extremely puzzling because typically the glass transition in polymers is not associated with chain connectivity as packing frustration occurs at the segmental level.

 Review and Reproducibility of Forming Adsorbed Layers From Solvent Washing of Melt Annealed Films

 Michael F. Thees, Jennifer A. McGuire, and Connie B. Roth,

 It is well known that in solution, polymer chains naturally segregate and adsorb to interfaces.
 In polymer melts, however, it is less clear the extent to which chains can similarly adsorb to interfaces.
 The study of such adsorbed chains are complicated by the difficulty of accessing and identifying the surface bound chains.
 Efforts to investigate adsorbed layers in melt films and polymer nanocomposites frequently rely on solvent washing to expose such near-surface, “bound layer” chains.